RicardoGaGu/ST_PITCHVOICING/README.md

 ### What is this repository for? ###

-* Pitch Estimation Assigment
+* Pitch Estimation and Voicing Detector Assigment
-* Version 2017
+* Not ready to be tested properly
 ### How do I get set up? ###

 * Summary of set up